“I never had a purpose for being alive.

 And, I do not smoke or chew or consume alcohol.
 I am far from perfect, but I want to live long and well if I can help it.
 I have a lot of dreams I would like to accomplish.

 In the TV series, Person of Interest, a science fiction crime drama (2011—2016), there is a critical dialogue that takes place between the two stars of the show, John Reese (Jim Caviezel) and Harold Finch (Michael Emerson) in the very first episode of Season 1.
-John is a former Special Forces soldier and CIA operative who is homeless in New York City and trying to drink himself to death, suffering from PTSD.
-Harold is a billionaire software genius who built a computer system for the U.S. government after the September 11 attacks, called the Machine, which monitors all electronic communications and surveillance video feeds in order to predict future terrorist activities.
-The Machine identifies someone as being “of interest” by providing only their social security numbers.
+John is a former Special Forces soldier and CIA Operative who is homeless in New York City and trying to drink himself to death, suffering from PTSD.
+Harold is a billionaire software genius who built a computer system for the U.S. government after the September 11 attacks called the Machine, which monitors all electronic communications and surveillance video feeds in order to predict future terrorist activities.
+The Machine identifies as being “of interest” by providing only individuals’ social security numbers.
 Finch’s goal is to hire Reese to try to stop certain crimes from occurring.

 “Major addiction can be interpreted